AlcibiadesCleinias/telegram-phd-bot/README.md

 ## OpenAI Response
 It responses when
-- chat id in a list,
+- chat id in a list and:
   - text length > 350 symbols,
   - ends with ('...', '..', ':'),
-- with bot mentioned,
+  - bot is mentioned,
   - replied on a bot message,
   - text with question mark (?)
+- superadmin messages and:
+  - bot is mentioned,

 | Note, when combine response, it searches for replied messages with depth of 2.